 If the student is removed under Alternative III for engaging in Level IV or Level V misconduct, then the student may be removed to a DAEP or expelled as appropriate or as required by state law.
-Procedures for removal to a DAEP or for expulsion shall be followed (see p.
-17).
+Procedures for removal to a DAEP or for expulsion shall be followed (see pp. 17-21).